jotd666/mspacman500/README.md

 CONTROLS:

 - joystick directions/arrows: move pacman
-- space/fire button: start game
+- space/fire button: start game/skip act (intermission) screens
 - P/second button: pause
-- F10 (or quitkey): quit
+- F10 (or quitkey): quit to DOS
+- ESC: quit current game

 MINOR ISSUES:

 - ghosts in pen bounce slightly too fast in high levels
 - a few pixels of mspacman left in very rare occasions
-- fire to skip intermission sequences
-- tearing in "junior" intermission sequences on slow machines.
-Maybe use blitter to clear planes!! or use double buffering
+- use double buffering
+- level 4 ghosts still slow down in tunnels

 ABOUT ACTS:

  The intermissions have been changed to "Acts".
 The first one shows how Pac-Man and Ms. Pac-Man first meet,